docop/Condor2Arduino/README.md

 		flaps ** flaps position index : 0=most negative to MAXFLAPS-1
 		MC ** MacCready setting m/s
 		water ** Water ballast content kg
+Please note: The hudmessages do not show properly.
+I suspect a bug with Condor.
+I have sent an email to Condor